karakun/karakun.github.io/_posts/2026-02-20-AI-Retrofit.md

 ### <a name="Constraints"></a> Practical Constraints

 * Spring Boot 3.x required: Spring AI only supports applications running on the latest generation.
 Legacy projects may require upgrade work before integration or maintain such a retrofitting component in a separate module/project.
 * Validation tools improve reliability: Without them, structured output tends to break on minor syntax issues.
 * Model selection and cost: Smaller models like gpt-4.1-mini often suffice.
 Larger ones may be cost-prohibitive for frequent use.
 * Testing discipline: Because LLMs behave probabilistically, regression tests are critical to detect subtle prompt changes or API behavior shifts.
 At Karakun, we are building an infrastructure that enables consistent testing across multiple models and helps us curate a maintainable collection of prompt patterns and best practices.

-# <a name="Takeaways"></a> 7.
+## <a name="Takeaways"></a> 7.
 Takeaways

 * Retrofitting an existing Spring application with AI features is possible and often valuable.
 * Spring AI’s Tools and Structured Output simplify controlled AI integration.
 * Custom validation tools make AI-generated structures robust and retryable.
 * Expect some migration effort to Spring Boot 3.x and ensure your LLM configuration is "deterministic" for repeatable tests.
-* Test, observe, and iterate - AI integration is not a one-time setup but a living process.
+* Test, observe, and iterate - AI integration is not a one-time setup but a continuous process.

 By combining Spring AI, careful tool definitions, and disciplined validation, teams can extend legacy systems with intelligent interfaces while maintaining technical and business stability.

-# <a name="Help"></a> 8.
-We Are Here to Help
+## <a name="Help"></a> 8.
+Expert Support for AI Integration Projects

 While this example keeps things simple with side-effect-free tool calls, real-world applications often involve more complex integrations.
-Integrating AI into existing software ecosystems requires more than technical know-how.
-It takes experience in balancing architecture, maintainability, and business goals.
+Integrating AI into existing software ecosystems requires architectural expertise and experience balancing maintainability and business objectives.

-At [karakun.com](https://karakun.com), we help organizations analyze their current solutions and design the best way to integrate AI - whether that means lightweight retrofitting, full-stack modernization, or targeted use of AI capabilities.
+At [karakun.com](https://karakun.com){:target="_blank"}, we help organizations analyze their current solutions and design the best way to integrate AI - whether that means lightweight retrofitting, full-stack modernization, or targeted use of AI capabilities.

-If you are exploring how to bring intelligent features into your existing systems, reach out to us.
-Together we can identify where AI delivers real value without disrupting what already works.
+If you are exploring how to introduce intelligent features into your existing systems, reach out to us.
+Together we can identify where AI delivers measurable value without disrupting stable systems.